Selective Serotonin Reuptake Inhibitor Toxicity Clinical Presentation

 Mental status findings

-Mental status findings may include subtle symptoms, such as pressured speech, restlessness, and confusion.
+Mental status findings may be subtle, including such symptoms as pressured speech, restlessness, and confusion.
 More severe cases may manifest with agitation, hypomania, coma, or seizures.

 Autonomic findings

-Autonomic instability includes diaphoresis; hyperthermia, which is exacerbated by prolonged muscular rigidity or seizure activity; tachycardia; mydriasis; and blood pressure variations.
-In addition, hypertension and hypotension have been observed.
-Electrocardiographic changes such as QTc prolongation have been reported in citalopram ingestions in particular.
+Autonomic instability includes diaphoresis; hyperthermia, which is exacerbated by prolonged muscular rigidity or seizure activity; tachycardia; mydriasis; and blood pressure lability including hypertension and hypotension.
+Electrocardiographic changes such as QTc prolongation have been reported specifically in citalopram ingestions.

 Peripheral findings